 Industries: machine building, iron and steel, coal mining, chemicals, shipbuilding, food processing, glass, beverages, textiles

 Currency: Zloty (PLN; symbol zł) = 100 groszy.
 Notes are in denominations of zł 200, 100, 50, 20 and 10.
 The new coins are in denominations of zł 5, 2 and 1, and 50, 20, 10, 5, 2 and 1 grosz.

-Traveler’s Cheques: Readily exchanged but usually more expensive and troublesome than ATM withdrawals.
-To avoid additional exchange rate charges, travelers are advised to take traveler’s cheques in Pounds Sterling.
+Traveller’s Cheques: Readily exchanged but usually more expensive and troublesome than ATM withdrawals.
+To avoid additional exchange rate charges, travellers are advised to take traveller’s cheques in Pounds Sterling.

 Exchange rates: Zlotych (PLN) per US dollar - 2.834 (2011 est.), 3.0171 (2010 est.), 3.1214 (2009), 2.3 (2008), 2.81 (2007), 3.1032 (2006), 3.2355 (2005), 3.6576 (2004), 3.99 (2002), 4.09 (2001), 4.35 (2000), 3.97 (1999), 3.48 (1998)

 Note: zlotych is the plural form of zloty

 Inflation rate (consumer prices): 4% (2011 est.), 4.3% (2008 est.)

 To be successful in your Poland job search and getting the job you want, you need to prepare a Poland cover letter and Poland CV which you must email instantly to the prospective employers selected during a job search in Poland.

 When you receive an invitation to the Poland job interview, you may apply for a Poland visa and a Poland work permit.
 Then prepare yourself for a job interview and take a look at Poland's dress code because how you dress is one of the most important attributes in not hired for available jobs.